Chapter 1 Ideas Of History Short Questions And Answers

 3. The British set up sepoys based on fulfilling their motive after the revolt of 1857.
 The British changed their policy.

-4. Thus, the study of military history as a branch of history is very important because even now wars are being fought in various parts of the world which affect the economy, society & political conditions of a nation.
+4. Thus, the study of military history as a branch of history is very important because even now wars are being fought in various parts of the world which affect the economy, society and political conditions of a nation.

 Question 3.
 State the use and abuse of the internet while collecting historical information.